-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 53) Refer to Table 2-13.
 What is Horace's opportunity cost of grooming a dog?

 - A) half a bathed cat

 - B) two bathed cats

 - C) two-thirds of a bathed cat

 - D) one and a half bathed cats